Matt Vierling Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers and Matt Vierling, who went 0-for-1 last time in action, take on Tanner Bibee and the Cleveland Guardians at Progressive Field, Saturday at 7:10 PM ET.
+After going 0-for-4 in his last game, Matt Vierling and the Detroit Tigers take on the Cleveland Guardians (who will hand the ball to Logan Allen) at 1:40 PM ET on Sunday.

-In his previous game he had a hitless performance (0-for-1) against the Guardians.
+He had a hitless showing in his last game (0-for-4) against the Guardians.

 Matt Vierling Game Info & Props vs. the Guardians